nftmakerio/NMKR-Studio-API-GeneratorTS/readme.md

 ## Goal
 This repository aims to provide a way to quickly generate the latest typescript API client to use with [NMKR Studio](https://www.nmkr.io/studio)
 ## Usage
 In this folder you will find a `package.json` file with two commands `generate-local` to generate a client defined by the API definition from the `swagger.json` file.
 This can be useful if you want to test new API endpoints or one which still is in development.
-Addditionally the `generate-latest` command which will pull the latest available swagger file from [https://studio-api.nmkr.io/swagger/v2/swagger.json](https://studio-api.nmkr.io/swagger/v2/swagger.json)
+Additionally, the `generate-latest` command which will pull the latest available swagger file from [https://studio-api.nmkr.io/swagger/v2/swagger.json](https://studio-api.nmkr.io/swagger/v2/swagger.json)

 TLDR;
 - `npm run generate-local` from local swagger.json file
 - `npm run generate-latest` from latest published version on the web

-Afterwards you will find under `/nmkr-studio-api/src` the generated typescript files.
-To build them navigate to `cd /nmkr-studio-api` in the terminal and run
+Afterwards, you will find under `/nmkr-studio-api/src` the generated typescript files.
+To build them, navigate to `cd /nmkr-studio-api` in the terminal and run
 - `npm run test`
 - `npm run lint`
 - `npm run format`